KengoTODA/ruleset-for-SLF4J/README.md

 This project has 2 sub modules.

 ## ruleset
-Simple PMD ruleset for SLF4J.
-You can use it easily with Maven like below.
+Simple PMD rules and default ruleset for SLF4J.
+You can use default ruleset easily with Maven like below.
-Sample ruleset XML file is [here](https://raw.github.com/eller86/ruleset-for-SLF4J/master/ruleset/src/main/resources/slf4j.xml).

 ```xml
 <plugin>